28 March 2022 | Financial Planning & Analysis

 3. Calculate Your Payables

-Now, we’re going to do the exact same thing but for money going out.
+Now, we’re going to do the exact same thing but for your negative cash flow.

 Typical expenses to include in your cash flow projection include: